-Regardless of the interpretation, the results consistently suggest that the employed sentiment variable forecasts daily market returns and helps to explain deviations from popular valuation models, in line with prior researches (De Long et al., 1990; Baker and Wurgler, 2007; Baker et al., 2012; Siganos et al. ,2014; Kaplanski et al. ,2015; Da et al., 2015; Zhang et al., 2018 among others).
+Regardless of the interpretation, the results consistently suggest that the employed sentiment variable actually forecasts daily market returns and helps to explain deviations from popular valuation models, which is consistent with prior research (e.g., De Long et al., 1990; Baker and Wurgler, 2007; Baker et al., 2012; Siganos et al. ,2014; Kaplanski et al. ,2015; Da et al., 2015; Zhang et al., 2018).
 This finding has several important implications.
-First, the results support the behavioral theories that predict the irrational sentiments of investors do in fact affect asset price levels.
-Second, the results suggest that asset pricing models should consider the possible role of investor sentiment.
-Besides academics, the practical implications for this research are clear, that market regulators and government officials should be concerned about the potential for market biases or ‘‘irrationalities’’ caused by investor sentiment.
-Since the Twitter sentiment index and stock returns are found to be corelated, the results presented in this study infer that a sudden change in sentiment could translates into a large wealth shock that potentially depresses stock market.
-Ultimately, individual investors and fund managers should also be aware of the impact sentiment can have on both their own portfolios and fund managers’ investment.
+First, the results support behavioral theories that predict that the irrational sentiments of investors do in fact affect asset price levels.
+Second, the findings suggest that asset pricing models should consider the possible role of investor sentiment.
+Beyond the world of scholarship, the practical implications for this research are clear.
+Market regulators and government officials should be aware of the potential for market biases or ‘‘irrationalities’’ caused by investor sentiment.
+Since the Twitter sentiment index and stock returns were found to be correlated, the results presented in this study infer that a sudden change in sentiment could translate into a large wealth shock with the potential to depress the stock market.
+Ultimately, individual investors and fund managers should be aware of the impact sentiment can have on both their own portfolios and fund managers’ investment strategies.

-6.1 Research Limitations and possible future research
+6.1 Research Limitations and Possible Future Research

-One of the limitations of this study is that this research focuses primarily on the US stocks while the emerging-market stocks are largely ignored.
-This limitation arises from of the lack of online sentiment data and social media user demographics, mainly due to the limitations of natural language processing technique for non-English languages.
-For example, current algorithm in artificial intelligence cannot correctly understand ambiguous words in Japanese and Chinese; hence, the sentiment observations from non-English investors are largely ignored due to this technological constraint.
-For the same reason, this research therefore systematically focusses primarily on the US stock market because according to Twitter usage statistics (Kemp 2020) the largest number of English Twitter users are from the US, by far.
-Accordingly, the investigation of the relationship in non-English stock markets, particularly in emerging markets, are recognized as one of the limitations in this study and are identified as promising area for future research should the data become available.
+One of the limitations of this study is that this research focuses primarily on U.S. stocks while ignoring emerging market stocks .
+This limitation arises from the lack of online sentiment data and social media user demographics on these stocks, mainly due to the limitations of natural language processing techniques for non-English languages.
+For example, current algorithms in artificial intelligence cannot correctly understand ambiguous words in Japanese and Chinese; hence, sentiment observations from non-anglophone investors are largely ignored due to this technological constraint.
+This research also systematically focused primarily on the U.S. stock market because, according to Twitter usage statistics (Kemp, 2020), by far the largest number of English Twitter users are from the United States.
+Accordingly, the exclusive focus on stock markets in the anglophone world, and the lack of attention to emerging markets, are recognized as limitations of this study and identified as promising areas for future research should the data become available.

-Another minor topic worth mentioning is that the results from the present study do not distinguish between the effect on stock prices caused by volatility and the effects on stock prices caused by investor sentiment.
-This is because of two main reasons.
-First, prior researches document that investor sentiment is more relevant to returns than to risks.
-For instance, Kaplanski et al. (2015) argue that that investors sentiment affects expected returns more intensely than expected risk.
-This position is also consistent with Da et al. (2015)’s position and also broadly consistent with recent research by Ding et al. (2019) who show that the effect of sentiment on the return is not related to systematic risk.
-Second, it is plausible that some risk factors may already captured the effects of volatility (For example, market-risk premium tend to be higher during highly volatile market, and vice versa), making this issue less relevant to the present study.
+Another minor topic worth mentioning is that the results from the present study do not distinguish between the effects on stock prices caused by volatility and those caused by investor sentiment.
+There are two main reasons for this.
+First, prior research has documented that investor sentiment is more relevant to returns than are risks.
+For example, Kaplanski et al. (2015) argued that investor sentiment affects expected returns more intensely than does expected risk.
+This position is also consistent with Da et al.’s (2015) position and broadly in line with recent research by Ding et al. (2019), who showed that the effect of sentiment on returns is not related to systematic risk.
+Second, it is plausible that certain risk factors may already be captured in the effects of volatility (for example, the market-risk premium tends to be higher during times of high volatility, and vice versa), making this issue less relevant to the present study.

-Declarations of interest: none

 References

-Baker, M. and Stein, J.C.
-(2004), Market liquidity as a sentiment indicator.
-Journal of Financial Markets, 7 (3), 271-299.
+Baker, M., Stein, J.C., 2004.
+Market liquidity as a sentiment indicator.
+J. Financial Mark.
+7 (3), 271–299.

-Baker, M. and Wurgler, J. (2006), Investor sentiment and the cross-section of stock returns.
-Journal of Finance, 61 (4), 1645–1680.
+Baker, M., Wurgler, J., 2006.
+Investor sentiment and the cross-section of stock returns.
+J. Finance.
+61 (4), 1645–1680.

-Baker, M. and Wurgler, J. (2007), Investor sentiment in the stock market.
-Journal of Economic Perspectives, 21 (2), 129–152.
+Baker, M., Wurgler, J., 2007.
+Investor sentiment in the stock market.
+J. Econ.
+Perspect.
+21 (2), 129–152.